what3words/w3w-swift-wrapper/README.md

 ### Import

-In any swift file you use the what3words API, import the following:
+In any file you use the what3words API in, import the following:

 ```swift
 import W3WSwiftApi